sublimetext-io/docs.sublimetext.io/docs/reference/pc_messages.md

 the file at the specified path will be displayed to the user.

 When a package is **upgraded**,
-Package Control looks through each key in the messages.json file and shows the content of the text file that is a value of any key that is higher than the previous version of the package the user had installed.
+Package Control looks through each key in the `messages.json` file and shows the content of the text file that is a value of any key that is higher than the previous version of the package the user had installed.
-Thus if the user had version 1.1.0 installed, the files for 1.2.0 and 1.1.1 would be shown.
+Thus, if the user had version 1.1.0 installed, the message files for 1.2.0 and 1.1.1 would be shown.
-If the user had version 1.1.1 installed, only the messages for version 1.2.0 would be shown.
+If the user had version 1.1.1 installed, only the message file for version 1.2.0 would be shown.

 ## Example